TINYhr/tiny_client/README.md

 end
 ```

-Now you will be able to do things like this:
+Now you will be able to this:

 ```ruby
 author = Author.show(1) # Get /authors/1.json